smatzek/3DUnetCNN/README.md

 >>> from preprocess import convert_brats_data
 >>> convert_brats_data("data/original", "data/preprocessed")
 ```
-Note: This can take a while.
+Note: This may take days.
 By default the preprocessing will process one
-file at a time.
-You can modify the thread count in preprocess.py to multithread
+subject at a time.
+You can modify the thread count variable
+`NUM_FOLDER_PROCESS_THREADS` in preprocess.py to multithread
 this.
-On a server with 32 cores and SMT enabled you could easily set this to
+On an IBM AC922 server you can set this to 120 threads.
+The preprocessing
-30 or 60 and greatly reduce your preprocessing time.
+will take 100% of the CPU and will finish in under two hours.

 6. Run the training: